andres-lowrie/lang/docs/content/docs/interfaces/_index.md

-This is saying that a "fooer" is any type that has "foo, bar, and baz" function/field available.
+This is saying that a "fooer" is any type that has "foo, bar, and baz" function or field available.

-So we could define a struct with those fields:
+So we could define a struct with those fields and the that _thing_ would implement the interface

 ```
 thing = {